Rudxain/ideas/software/Zoda-lang/README.md

 - Default radix can be specified via the global `Num.RADIX`.
 As a byproduct, it can only be specified using unary (either directly or indirectly)
 - Arbitrary numerals can be written as `radix#NUM`, where `radix` is a constant expression wrapped in parentheses or a mere literal in default radix
 - `bool`s are just `enum`s like in Ada and Gleam
-- Ints are ranged, like in Ada
+- Numbers are ranged/bounded, with set theory syntax to unite/discard intervals/properties of numbers
 - There's subroutines and fns, just like in Ada
-- There are no floats, only fractions.
-- Fractions can have immutable denominators, allowing floating-point optimizations if denom is of the form 2^-n.
+- Fractions can have immutable denominators, allowing optimizations if denom is of the form $2^{-n}$.
 - Keywords are inspired by conlangs, usually latin-based
 - Syntax is Python-like, but without ":"
 - There's a borrow-checker, like in Rust